 Not only do we place high value in our timetabled curriculum, we work hard to ensure this is complemented through high quality out of hours learning in the Arts and sport.
 These opportunities are highly valued and held in high esteem by students and staff alike.
 We believe in developing well rounded young people beyond the classroom and we have an extensive extracurricular timetable providing opportunities both at lunch time and at the end of the academy day.

 As a community we believe that high quality vocational learning continues to be meaningful to our students and we have many students who choose to pursue careers through employment based training opportunities such as apprenticeships in addition to those who study vocational and academic qualifications in post-16 education.
 Careful planning and delivery enables our vocational subjects to be delivered with the academic rigour and ambition that characterises the non-vocational components of the curriculum.

 In addition to preparing our students for the world of work and further education, it is important that all students can form a sense of justice and a moral code to guide them through life.
 This is why our PSHE, SRE and Religious Education curricula continue to underpin the taught curriculum.
 Staff are expected to draw on these subjects regardless of their area of subject expertise and we deliver termly enrichment days to provide relevant key messages as determined by both the local and national contexts.
 Religious Education is taught as a separate subject at Key Stage 3 and in collaboration with PSHE at Key Stage 4, as well being offered as a GCSE option.

 Our curriculum policy can be found in the Policies Section and below.

 More on our curriculum

-Should you wish to find out more about the curriculum your child is following at Smith’s Wood Academy, please contact Ms Elena Kkama, Deputy Head of Academy.
+Should you wish to find out more about the curriculum your child is following at Smith’s Wood Academy, please contact Ms Elena Kkama, Vice Principal.